 This month, a new Nureva Wall was installed in a meeting room in the university’s D:DREAM Hall, a design building where student teams, known as Dreamteams, work together on projects for international competitions.
 Students will use the system to design and build their projects and explore ways to make it easier for them to work together and communicate.

-Want to take a closer look at the Nureva Wall and Span software?
+Want to take a closer look at the Nureva Wall and Span Workspace?
 We’d be happy to show you how they can help your students solve problems and work collaboratively.